sfb103/wasmexample/rust/infoxchange/README.md

 ## To build and run...

 ### Build Wasm Component
-The infoxchange Wasm Coponent is written in Rust.
+The infoxchange the Wasm Coponent is written in Rust.
 The source can be found in `wasm/src/lib.rs`.<br>

 Using the `wasmdevcontainer` (see instructions in the toplevel [README.md](../../README.md)), the `infoxchange.wasm` can be built with simply:
 ```